 COVID-19 immunizations have been extensively studied for safety and continue to be monitored and is a safer way to build protection than getting sick with COVID-19.
 We can’t reliably predict who will have a mild or severe illness when they get sick with COVID-19, so vaccination is a safer way to protect your health.
 COVID-19 immunizations can also protect others from getting sick as they can help reduce the spreading of the virus to vulnerable populations, including those who cannot be vaccinated.
 Vaccination remains the best protection against COVID-19 hospitalization and death and reduces your risk of developing long COVID.

-Everyone ages 6 months and up should receive an updated 2023-2024 COVID-19 vaccine.
-Those are are ages 65 and up should get a second dose of the updated vaccine four months after their first for continued immune protection.
-Those who are moderately to severely immunocompromised can receive a second dose two months after their first. .
+Everyone ages 6 months and up should receive an updated 2024 – 2025 COVID-19 vaccine.
+Those who are 65 and older should get another booster at least 6 months after their last COVID-19 shot for continued immune protection.
+Those who are moderately to severely immunocompromised can also receive another dose 6 months after their last COVID-19 vaccine.

 The Macon County Health Department carries the Pfizer COVID vaccine, which is approved for ages 12 years old and up.
 You will need to bring an insurance card when receiving your COVID vaccine.
 We do have some COVID vaccine available for those who are uninsured.